 I combed through past photos to see if I could do something to make them scary or creepy, but that wasn't really working for me.
 So, I decided to go a different route.
 I did a little digging and found some great Photoshop brushes on the line.
-I found anatomical skeletons that gave me some inspiration to do a few fun prints for our living room.
+I found anatomical skeletons that gave me some inspiration to do a few fun Halloween wall prints for our living room.
 I wish I remember the site I found them on because I would love to give them credit, but I must have been in a hurry or something because I have completely blanked on the name.
 I am sure if you do a little googling you can find these or even better ones.

-I used Photoshop to create these prints, but you can use Photoshop Express to do this as well.
+I used Photoshop to create these Halloween wall prints, but you can use Photoshop Express to do this as well.
 I set up a new blank working file that I sized 24"x36" at 240 dpi.
 That is the size of the frame opening I will be putting these prints in and 240 dpi is exactly the print resolution we print our fine art prints here at Canvas Press.

 There you go.
-Instant wall decor.
+Instant wall décor.
 And the nice thing with these is you can stick them in a frame if you want, or your can use something like bulldog clips to hang them up and forgo the hassle of putting these in large frames.
 I am trying to fill up an entire wall in my home so I sized these pretty big, but you can size your creations any size you want.
 We can print any custom size that you come up with.

+So here are my ideas for Halloween canvas art and wall prints.
 If you want to download these and print them yourself you are more than welcome.
 Just click on the image and it will take you to the larger version.
 There you should be able to right click on the image and save it to your own computer.

-Here are some other cool Halloween wall decor ideas I found whilst looking for my own inspiration.
+Here are some other cool Halloween wall décor ideas I found whilst looking for my own inspiration.